smileycrew/capstone-project/README.md

 ## Description

-The goal of this application is for parents to connect with other parents who are homeschooling their children and to easily create, read, update, delete their worksheets all in one place.
+The goal of this application is for parents to connect with other parents who are homeschooling their children and to easily create, read, update, delete their data / worksheets all in one place.

 #### Technologies